MethodsAndPractices/vsteam/.docs/Add-Release.md

 ```

 This example shows how to find the Build ID, Artifact Alias, and Release Defintion ID required to start a release.
-If you call Set-DefaultProject you can use Example 2 which is much easier.
+If you call Set-VSTeamDefaultProject you can use Example 2 which is much easier.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```